maniospas/Blombly/docs/advanced/preprocessor.md

     var y;
 }

-with dims: // x and y are now dims::x and dims::y Point = {
+with dims: // subsequent x and y are now dims::x and dims::y Point = {
     norm() => (this.x^2+this.y^2)^0.5;
     str() => "(!{this.x}, !{this.y})";